thewoolleyman/boxbuilder/README.markdown

 'boxbuilder\_prerequisite\_packages' is a space-separated list of packages which will be installed on the box being built.
-By default, it is the minimal set of packages required for RVM and Ruby on a clean Debian install.
+By default, it is the minimal set of packages required for RVM and Ruby on a clean Debian/Ubuntu, CentOS, or OSX Homebrew install.
 Other packages which will be used to other applications on the box should be installed via chef, as part of the application setup cookbooks.
 On Debian, you can specify an exact version with {packagename}={packageversion}.
-See the install_packages() function in the boxbuilder script for the latest default packages.
+See the prerequisite_packages_{platform}() functions in the boxbuilder script for the latest default packages.

-    boxbuilder_prerequisite_packages={See the install_packages() function in the boxbuilder script for the latest default packages}
+    boxbuilder_prerequisite_packages={See the prerequisite_packages_<platform>() function in the boxbuilder script for the latest default packages}

 ----